dodona-edu/dolos/README.md

 ## Installation

-If you want to run Dolos locally instead of using [the online service](https://dolos.ugent.be), you can install Dolos your system using npm:
+If you want to run Dolos locally instead of using [the web app](https://dolos.ugent.be), you can install Dolos your system using npm:
 ```shell
 npm install -g @dodona/dolos
 ```